Quantitative and Physical Sciences Summer Undergraduate Research Fellowship (QP-SURF)

 - Letters of recommendation from faculty who can assess the applicant's potential for advanced training and success in research that integrates quantitative and biomedical sciences

-- Career goals include pursuit of Ph.D. or M.D./Ph.D. degree
+- Career goals that include pursuing a Ph.D. or M.D./Ph.D. degree

-To apply for 2014 QP-SURF, please complete the QP-SURF 2014 Application.
+To apply for QP-SURF, please complete the online application.
 Within the application, you will need to upload your transcripts (official or unofficial) from each college you have attended.

-We also require two letters of recommendation which can come from mentors, teachers, employers, or advisers.
+We also require two letters of recommendation, which can come from mentors, teachers, employers, or advisors.
 Letters should discuss the applicant's scientific and intellectual abilities, previous training and experience, and potential for a career in research.